mattragoza/LiGAN/README.md

                         common output directory for model files --gpu
 ```
 This script creates a model architecture file for each parameter assignment in the params file.
-The created files are named according to a name format, which can either be set explicitly with the -n argument, or a default format for a certain model type can be used with the -m argument.
+The created files are named according to a name format, which can either be set explicitly with the -n argument, or a default format for a certain model type can be used by passing the -m argument.

 Name formats are simply strings that are formatted with the parameters used to create the model.
 For example, the current default format for the 'gen' model type is as follows:

 `{encode_type}e13_{data_dim:d}_{resolution:g}{data_options}_{n_levels:d}_{conv_per_level:d}{arch_options}_{n_filters:d}_{width_factor:d}_{n_latent:d}_{loss_types}`

 This allows models to be differentiated by their name.
-If a custom name format is used instead, one should be careful not to underspecify the parameters- otherwise multiple models with the same name might be created, overwriting each other.
+If a custom name format is used, be careful not to underspecify the parameters- otherwise multiple models with the same name might be created, overwriting each other.

-The following command will create the model file described by the params file in the previous section:
+The following command will create the two models described by the params file in the previous section:

-`python models.py tutorial/model.params -o tutorial/models -n example`
+`python models.py tutorial/model.params -o tutorial/models -n gen{n_latent}`

 ### Creating solvers

-Training hyperparameters must be listed in a solver file, which can be created with solvers.py.
+To train a model with Caffe, training hyperparameters must be listed in a solver file.
+These can be created with solvers.py.

 ```
 usage: solvers.py [-h] -n SOLVER_NAME -o OUT_DIR params_file